-Garrett and I drew the short straw, so we prepared ourselves for the 30 km drive back to our base camp near Cu Chi.
+Garrett and I drew the short straw, so we prepared ourselves for the 30 km drive back to our base camp near Cu Chi from our small camp near Loc Giang.
 Mark was busy working on our deuce-and-a-half truck, so we had to take the well-worn 3/4 ton truck.
 It was pretty ugly: shrapnel holes in the tail gate; spare tire mount was missing in action (although the spare was in the truck bed); plus various drive-shafts that were so worn that the resulting vibration was like one of those coin-operated beds in a cheap motel.
-Oh yeah, the horn button was missing, too.
-But there was a little wire poking out of the steering column shaft.
+Oh yeah, the horn button was missing, but there was a little wire poking out of the steering column shaft.
 If you pushed it to one side so it touched the steering shaft, the horn would sound off.
 My childhood coaster had better options.

 We loaded up two empty 55-gallon gas barrels, then mounted up.
 We grudgingly wore our flak-vests and steel pots (helmets).
 I say grudgingly because the flak-vests were uncomfortable and hot, not to mention that flak vests only stop schrapnel.
 They do not stop bullets.
 After mounting up, we hooked our M-16’s on the adjustable windshield wing-nuts and off we went in a cloud of dust.

 As usual, we soon encountered the seemingly perpetual traffic jam at the single-lane bridge that crossed the Song Vam Co Dong River.
 This was always a major pain.
 We had to learn patience every time we crossed the bridge.
 Once past the bridge, our speed picked up to perhaps 25 MPH or so.
 The truck didn’t seem all that happy going much faster.